Siva-Alagarsamy/chestxrayclassification/README.md

     __label__1 didn't run off of USB bus power: Was hoping that this drive would run off of bus power, but it required the adapter to actually work. :( I sent it back.

-# Google Language Service benchmark
+# Google Natural Language AI Service benchmark
 Many cloud providers provide machine learning software as a service (SAAS).
 These services can be used to do sentiment analyzis on a given dataset.
 These SAAS model provides a standard API to access the model to do prediction.
 Google Cloud has a [Natural Language AI](https://cloud.google.com/natural-language) service that has sentiment analysis function.
 [Here is the tutorial](https://cloud.google.com/natural-language/docs/sentiment-tutorial) on how to use the Google Cloud sentiment analysis.
 A Jupyter Notebook was developed to use this API with smaller sample of our review dataset to get a benchmark.
 The serivce was slow (probably because I was using an unpaid version), so I was able to run 500 reviews through the service API.
 The service predicted 449 reviews correctly out of 500 reivews.

 The Jupyter Notebook code can be found under [Google language benchmark](google-benchmark)